Sterling College recognizes 2021 Alumni Award winners

 She currently teaches the elementary Sunday School class and chairs the Board of Benevolences, Missions and Memorials at their church.
 Her interests and hobbies over the years have included wheat-weaving, knitting, attending Bible studies, “coffees” with fellow retirees, a regular exercise program, and has recently joined a monthly book club.

 The Spirit of Sterling Alumni Award recognizes a Sterling graduate who exemplifies the heart of Sterling College’s mission.
 This designation honors a servant leader of distinction who embraces Sterling’s mission and serves Christ Jesus in their career, church, community and human relationships.

-The Young Alumni Award is presented to a recent graduate of the past decade of who has achieved success as a younger leader and demonstrated excellence in career, service to others, and loyalty to Sterling College.
+The Young Alumni Award is presented to a recent graduate of the past fifteen years who has achieved success as a younger leader and demonstrated excellence in career, service to others, and loyalty to Sterling College.